GitKurmax/dungeons-and-dragons/README.md

 Test task by Alexander Kurmoiarov

-To start project you need .env.development file with api url variable
+To start project you need .env.development file with api url variable You can find it in repository but it`s a bad practice.
+This file must be added to .gitignore.

 # Getting Started with Create React App